Shaswat2208/PRODIGY_CS_03/README.md

 - This script uses regular expressions (`re` module) to validate the password against complexity criteria.
 - Adjust the criteria or add more rules as needed by modifying the regular expressions in the functions.

-Feel free to use and modify this script to suit your own password validation needs!

 ---